Content on this page was generated by AI and has not been manually reviewed.

 How do I test my IPsec VPN tunnel on EdgeRouter X SFP?

 Once you’ve configured the tunnel, monitor the VPN status in the EdgeOS GUI or run CLI checks to verify the tunnel is up: look for “IPsec SA established” messages, check the route table to ensure the remote subnet is reachable via the VPN, and perform a ping test from a host on your LAN to a host in the remote subnet.
 You can also use traceroute to verify the path.
-Is pia vpn free and what you need to know about pricing, free trials, features, privacy, and performance in 2025
+Edgerouter vpn ipsec not configured 2026

 How do I verify firewall rules won’t block VPN traffic?